-- The university or certifying organization first sends us a request via email.
+- The university or certifying organization first sends us a request using this contact form.

 - On acceptance of this request, Housatonic will provide the organization with a block of licenses that students can use for one year, and which allows them to access Project Plan 365 apps using whatever device they own (PCs, Macs, Android / iOS smart phones and tablets are all supported).

 - The institution can then distribute the licenses to eligible students (students register the application with us on first-use).
 This license allows students to use the app for one year, which can be renewed for another year on request.